European paper wasp: Taxonomy

 The European paper wasp was originally described in 1791 by Johann Ludwig Christ as Vespa dominula.
 The specific epithet dominula is a noun meaning "little mistress", and following the International Code of Zoological Nomenclature, species epithets which are nouns do not change when a species is placed in a different genus.
 Authors who were unaware that dominula was a noun have misspelled the species name as "dominulus" for decades.
-Another cause of the confusion in the species' name was the ambiguous distinction between masculine and feminine genitive nouns.
 P. dominula is often referred to as the European paper wasp because of its native distribution and its nests, which are constructed from paper and saliva.
 It is also frequently referred to in older literature as Polistes gallicus, a separate species with which it was often confused.

 Description and identification

 Little variation occurs among individuals of P. dominula; the wing lengths of males range from 9.5 to 13.0 mm, while those of females range from 8.5 to 12.0 mm.
-Its body is colored entirely yellow and black, similar to that of Vespula germanica, one of the most common and aggressive wasps in its native range.
+Its body is colored entirely yellow and black, similar to that of Vespula germanica, one of the most common and defensive wasps in its native range.
 The female mandible is black and sometimes has a yellow spot.
 Females have a black subantennal mark that rarely has a pair of small, yellow spots.
 The female vertex sometimes has a pair of small, yellow spots behind the hind ocelli.
 Females have yellow, comma-shaped scutal spots.